Some hockey fans like to complain about scoring being down, but someone forgot to tell the Red Wings and Bruins.

 Just when you thought the Bruins were dead in the water, they woke up.

-But unlike the Bruins, the Wings wouldn’t let the Bruins complete the comeback.
+But unlike the Bruins, the Wings wouldn’t let the Boston complete the comeback.

-Zetterberg, Datsyuk and Danny DeKeyser combined their forces to put the game away:
+Zetterberg, Datsyuk and Danny DeKeyser combined forces to put the game away:

 It’s a huge win for the Red Wings, who now move one point ahead of the Bruins for second place in the Atlantic Division.